nus-cs2103-AY2223S1/ip/docs/README.md

 Duke is a program designed for keyboard users.
 While it is designed with a graphical user interface, most of the user interactions happening on the CLI (Command Line Interface).

 **Acknowledgements**

-The GUI would not have been possible without the help of these borrowed code pieces:
+The appearance of the GUI would not have been possible without the help of these sources:

 - The sliding animations on dialogue appearance and window resize are handled by a class that has been adapted from the following [LayoutAnimation](https://gist.github.com/jewelsea/5683558).